Freebit24/BonfireWeb/README.md

 - How to integrate Supabase for real-time backend operations (auth, events, RSVP)
 - How to use Google Maps API for interactive location-based event discovery
-- How to design and build cross-platform UI with Next js + supabase
+- How to design and build cross-platform UI with Next js + App router
 - Optimizing real-time UI updates and working with location data efficiently

 ## 🛠️ How We Built It

 ### Frontend:

-- Built using Next js with supabase
+- Built using Next js with App router
 - Screens include: Event feed, create event, map view, user RSVP tracking

 ### Backend: